thorstenmahieu/thorstenmahieu.github.io/Video-based interest discovery.md

    - This feature is particularly helpful for students considering career paths or selecting a new major.

 5. **Reset Functionality**:
-   - Users can reset their preferences at any time to explore new areas from scratch.
+   - Users can reset their preferences at any time to explore new areas from scratch (serendipity).

 ### Value Proposition for Users